 These houses as well as the other houses resulting from Conn in Ireland are very much a part of the present and past Royal Genealogies for England, Ireland, Scotland and Wales.

-The following Surnames are currently included in this project:
+The following Surnames are currently in the Family Tree DNA Project:

 Cuinn, Mackquein, Mackquien, MacQuinn, McQuinn, Ó Cuinn, O'Quin, O'Quinn, Quin, Quinn